peralese/Simple-Doc-Anonymizer/README.md

-# Word Document Anonymizer
+# Simple Document Anonymizer

-A Python utility to anonymize Microsoft Word (.docx) files by replacing sensitive terms with placeholders.
+A Python utility to anonymize documents by replacing sensitive terms with placeholders.
+Now supports `.docx`, `.txt`, and `.json`.
 Supports both interactive and CSV-driven workflows, tracks all substitutions, and saves a log file for possible reversal.

 ---